 The Solid Waste Program includes collection services for trash, recycling, green waste and other organic waste for both residential and commercial customers, as well as street sweeping services.

 The City contracts with E.J.
-Harrison and Sons, Inc. under a franchise agreement, and Pacific Sweep, LLC for street sweeping.
+Harrison and Sons, Inc. under a franchise agreement, and Sweeping Corporation of America, LLC for street sweeping.
 This program also provides for the collection of antifreeze, batteries, oil, and paint (ABOP); and the annual household hazardous waste and household goods including electronic waste (E-Waste).

 The Solid Waste Program is funded by Assembly Bill (AB) 939 fees which are collected by E. J. Harrison and Sons, Inc. and remitted to the City as part of the contract.
 The cost of the program is also offset with the Oil Payment Program Funds from the California Department of Resource, Recovery and Recycling (CalRecycle).

 The City adopted the most recent Franchise Agreement with E.J.
 Harrison and Sons, Inc. for regular solid waste handling services in May of 2022.
 The Agreement provides regular waste services for trash, recycling, and organic waste, as well as a free medical sharps mail-back program, a certain number free bulky item collection services for all residential customers (see more below), servicing of two household batter drop off locations, and providing assistance for the annual household hazardous waste day.

 The City accepts used motor oil and oil filters Monday through Friday (excluding holidays) at 5775 Carpinteria Avenue, Carpinteria CA 93013.
 This is a self service oil disposal center located at the ABOP containment area adjacent to the west parking lot and Public Works.
 There is a five gallon liquid maximum per household.
 Please contact 805.880.3415, email@example.com for questions about this facility.